telvis07/practical_machine_learning_peer_review/har_analysis.md

 First, we split the training data into 75% training set and 25% testing set.
 Then we build several random forest models using train split and measure accuracy using the test split.

 ### Impute PML training set
 Before we can build a random forest classifier, we must first *impute* the missing values in the training set.
-I discovered this when I tried to perform prediction on 100 test samples but `predict()` only return 40 predictions.
-This was due to the `RandomForest` skipping samples with missing values - [see this link in the source](https://github.com/cran/randomForest/blob/R-3.0.3/R/predict.randomForest.R#L55-L61).
+I discovered this when I tried to perform prediction on 100 test samples but `predict()` only returned 40 predictions.
+This was due to the `RandomForest` skipping samples with missing values - [see this link in the predict.randomForest.R source](https://github.com/cran/randomForest/blob/R-3.0.3/R/predict.randomForest.R#L55-L61).